 Contact us USA/CA: 800-2682918

-Being the home of sushi, ramen, and some of Asia's most beautiful scenery, Japan is an incredibly modern country with ancient roots.
+Japan is an incredibly modern country with ancient roots, the home of sushi, ramen, and some of Asia's most beautiful scenery.
 All this has been drawing curious and enchanted travelers for centuries.

-In the larger cities like Tokyo and Nagoya, travelers can see towering skyscrapers, modern fashion, and the culture of VR and anime.
-However, traveling through Japan, there are plenty of places to connect to the country's ancient roots, for example Zen gardens, bathhouses, and regional culture.
+In the larger cities like Tokyo and Nagoya, travelers can see towering skyscrapers, modern fashion, and the culture of virtual reality and anime.
+Traveling through Japan, however, there are plenty of places for connecting to the country's ancient roots, for example Zen gardens, bathhouses, and centers of regional culture.

 |Name of the country||The State of Japan||Abbreviation||Japan|